ldynia/git-workshop/readme.md

 As you can see we removed one commit by reseting the git repository to second the last commit.
 In other words we just removed leave from our branch :)

 ## Restoring deleted files
 All of us knows what happens when you run this command `rm file.txt`.
-With the moment of pressing enter the file will be completely removed.
+With the moment of pressing enter the file will be gone.

 ```shell
 # display content of directory